-Should a footballer suffer an injury, physiotherapy intervention follows a process known as PRICE – protect, rest, ice, compression, elevation.
-Below, Alex explains the immediate goals of physiotherapists following an injury:
+Should a footballer suffer an injury, initial physiotherapy intervention follows the PRICE process: protect, rest, ice, compression, elevation.

-- Decrease pain and swelling using methods include cryotherapy, massage and electrotherapies
+- Decrease pain and swelling using methods such as cryotherapy

-- Restore strength through progressive exercises with equipment including strength bands and weights
+- Gradually restore strength through progressive exercises using body weight, strength bands and weights

 - Improve functional movements with progressive loading and balance work